WordPress/performance/plugins/auto-sizes/readme.txt

 = Manual installation =

-1. Upload the entire `auto-sizes` folder to the `/wp-content/plugins/` directory.
+1. Upload the entire plugin folder to the `/wp-content/plugins/` directory.
 2. Visit **Plugins**.
 3. Activate the **Enhanced Responsive Images** plugin.